Free College Theology Courses

 - Seek to become a Spirit-empowered revival leader—one who has learned from the accomplishments as well as the errors of leaders from earlier generations.

-American Christianity (3 Credits)
+History of American Christianity – HIS 395 (3 Credits)

 Christian Leaders College is pleased to offer History of American Christianity in partnership with Biblical E-Learning.
 Dr. Roger Green teaches this class.
 He has a Ph.D. in theology from Boston College and a D.D. (honorary) from William and Catherine Booth College.
 He has taught for over 40 years at Barrington and then Gordon College (Wenham, MA).